mjf1406/worksheet-generators/README.md

 2024/10/13

+- backend: erroneously omitted color from behaviors, and is now included
+- UX: user can now edit and delete behaviors
 - UX: users can now edit and delete students
 - UX: users can now edit and delete groups
 - added quantity to apply behavior dialogs